Login failure or 401 Unauthorized status code? Have you ever noticed this before?

 Disabling Plugins And Themes

-When a 401 error happens from the server side, you can’t access your dashboard so in this condition we have to use FTP /cPanel
+When a 401 error happens from the server side, you can’t access your dashboard so in this condition, you have to use FTP /cPanel.

 By cPanel-